-Cool upgrades first because I’m sure that’s what readers want to see, then the business end where I list hotel brands part of Accor, and explain how Accor Plus works (Accor Plus is part of Le Club Accor Hotels loyalty programme).
+Cool upgrades first because I’m sure that’s what readers want to see, then the business end where I list hotel brands part of Accor and link to membership details.
 The information is based on our experience as Accor Plus members for nearly two years, it’s not written in association with the hotel chain.

 Cool upgrade Number 1* – Sofitel Queenstown Hotel and Spa

 We booked a superior room for two nights at Sofitel Queenstown but were upgraded to a luxury room.
 The upgrade included complimentary evening drinks and tapas from 5pm-7pm in the Executive Lounge, and complimentary buffet breakfast.
 Sofitel Queenstown is a beautiful hotel, I especially like the Left Bank Cafe where breakfast is served.

 We didn’t have a room with a lake view, but when there’s a possum fur rug draped over a chair you know you’re staying somewhere special.
 A Nespresso machine is another room feature, as well as a television above the spa bath in the bathroom.